omec-project/sdcore-docs/deployment/deployment5G.rst

   profile updates from the registered NFs.

 - **UE IP-Address alloc via UPF** :
-  Enable this flag to get UE IP-Address allocated via UPF rather than locally by SMF.
+  Enable this config to get UE IP-Address allocated via UPF rather than locally by SMF.

+- **Static UE IP-Address alloc** :
+  Enable this config to reserve static UE IP-Address for any specific UE.

+- **Custom IMSI support** :
+  Employ this config to have custom IMSI(starts with leading zeroes) for development environment with real UE.

 Enable AMF Sctp Load Balancer
 '''''''''''''''''''''''''''''